Afghan blast kills 33; president blames Islamic State

 The men were shot dead in front of a crowd by Taliban fighters, according to a Reuters witness.
 A video of the killings showed the men were made to sit with their eyes blindfolded and their hands tied at the time of their execution.

-"(They) killed a female doctor and her husband ... inside their house and then they took all their assets, jewellery and cash," the Taliban said in a statement.
+"(They) killed a female doctor and her husband ... inside their house and then they took all their assets, jewelry and cash," the Taliban said in a statement.

 After the initial shots were fired, one fighter continued to shoot at the bodies while the crowd of villagers cheered.